Readers Questions To what extent is inequality an essential ingredient of capitalism

 Monopoly Power.
 The above types of inequality may seem ‘fair’ or justified.
 If you work hard, you get to benefit from your enterprise.
 However, capitalism can also lead to inequality which may be seen as unfair.
 For example, a firm may develop monopoly power.
 Then it is in a position to charge consumers artificially high prices and deter entry.
 If firms have monopsony power, they can get away with paying a wage much lower than the productivity of the worker.
 Workers have no choice but to work for a very low wage.
 Therefore, capitalists with access to private property can ‘exploit’ their monopoly power to make a much higher profit than other people in society.

 Inheritance.
 Another aspect of capitalism is that private property can be passed on from one generation to another.
 Therefore those who inherit capital can enjoy high income even without any effort.
-They have access to best private education and jobs.
-This creates inequality of opportunity as well as inequality of opportunity.
+They have access to the best private education and jobs.
+This creates inequality of opportunity as well as inequality of outcome.

-These types of inequality mean that there isn’t a level playing field; some in society get an unfair advantage, there isn’t equality of opportunity.
+These types of inequality mean that there isn’t a level playing field; some in society get an unfair advantage, and there isn’t equality of opportunity.

 It is hard to argue that capitalism won’t inevitably lead to inequality.
 A principle of capitalism is to allow income and wages to be distributed by the free market.
 The only way to ensure wage equality would be through government intervention.

 Some people who support a ‘capitalist system’ may argue there is also still necessary for the government to redress some of the inequalities of capitalist society.
 For example, regulate monopoly power, provide free education, so everyone has access to education and equality of opportunity.
 Perhaps taxing inherited wealth.